alefeans/python-clean-architecture/README.md

   </a>
 </p>

-Production-ready modern Python template featuring **Clean Architecture**, **Domain-Driven Design (DDD)**, and **FastAPI** 🚀.
+Production-ready modern Python template featuring **Clean Architecture**, **Domain-Driven Design (DDD)**, and **FastAPI**.
 It demonstrates how to structure applications with proper separation of concerns, comprehensive testing, and type safety.

 ## Technology Stack